Heatburg Natural Area

-Heatburg Natural Area NA is a small area on the Red Deer River, about 40 km downstream of the City of Red Deer. surrounded by private land.
-There is no public access from Highway 11Being surrounded by private land, public access is via the Red Deer River only.
+Heatburg Natural Area is a small area on the Red Deer River, about 40 km downstream of the City of Red Deer.
+As the NA is surrounded by private land, public access is via the Red Deer River only.

 Map of the Area